-- In the main subject students choose their own study and learning activities for a total of 30 EC's that 1. exist in the free part of the Bachelor, provided there is no overlap with the major programme. - Students are allowed to choose from Free Choice, Fontys minor, a minor abroad or an external 2. minor in their free part or they can make a choice from the modules on offer within FHK. - 3.
-Before starting the free part (excluding a Fontys minor), the student must have permission of the Examination Board.
-The Examination Board assesses whether the content, scope and level contribute to the study program.
+- In the main subject (second and third year) students choose their own study and learning activities for a total of 30 EC's that exist in the free part of the Bachelor, provided there is no overlap with the major programme.
+Students are allowed to choose from Free Choice, Fontys minor, a minor abroad or an external minor in their free part or they can make a choice from the modules on offer within FHK. - 2.
+Students who want to take a minor abroad or an external minor, as a component of the free part of the bachelor programme, must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start. - 3.
 In order to start the free part, the student must have passed the propaedeutic phase, unless exception is granted by het Examination Board. - 4.
-High-achieving students can take in their free part a minor on top of the regular study programme of 240 credits.
-This is subject to the following conditions: The student has no study progress arrears.
-The student needs approval for their plans from their study coach

-A minor that has been passed will be mentioned on the diploma supplement.
+High-achieving students can take in their free part a program of over 30 credits.
+This is subject to the following conditions: none - A minor that has been passed will be mentioned on the diploma supplement. - 5.
+The Fontys Empower reorientation programme is open to students who have hit a roadblock in their studies.
+The programme has a study load of 30 ECTS credits.
+The regulations for this reorientation programme can be found on the Pulsed portal: https://fontys.nl/fontyshelpt/Andere-studie/Empower-TEC-kickstartprogramma.htm